Ali Haidar Pasha: Life in Istanbul to 1914

 ʿAlī Ḥaydar, the son of Sharif ʿAlī Jābir Pāshā, was born in April 1866 in a yalı belonging to his grandfather, Sharif ‘Abd al-Muttalib, formerly Emir of Mecca, in the Kanlıca neighborhood of Istanbul (Constantinople).
 He was an Arab, a member of the Dhawu Zayd, a clan of the Banu Qatada tribe.
 In 1879 ‘Abd al-Muttalib was appointed Emir of Mecca for the third time and ʿAlī Ḥaydar was sent as a hostage to Istanbul, where he eventually settled in the Çamlıca Hill district.
 In 1887 he was made a member of the Council of State with the rank of bala.

 ʿAlī Ḥaydar's first wife was Sabiha Hanım, a Turkish woman.
 With her he had one daughter, Şerife Nimet Hanım, and three sons.
 Their eldest son was Sharif Damat Muhammed Abdülmecid Beyefendi, educated in Britain, who married the Ottoman princess Rukiye Sultan, a daughter of Şehzade Mehmed Selaheddin, son of Murad V. Their second son, Şerif Muhiddin Targan, became a musician and married Safiye Ayla.
 Their third son was Şerif Muhammed Emin Bey.

 ʿAlī Ḥaydar's second wife was an Irishwoman, Isobel Duncan, who converted to Islam and took the name Fatima.
-She bore him two daughters Şerife Süfeyme Hanım and Şerife Musbah Hanım and one son Şerif Faisal Bey. Ḥaydar was widely considered an anglophile before the war; he was also a pan-Islamist with close ties to Indian Muslims.
+They had two daughters, Şerife Süfeyme Hanım and Şerife Musbah Hanım, and one son, Şerif Faisal Bey. Ḥaydar was widely considered an anglophile before the war; he was also a pan-Islamist with close ties to Indian Muslims.
 In 1908, he was passed over for the Emirate and it was instead given to Ḥusayn ibn ʿAlī, who was older but belonged to the junior Dhawu Awn clan of the Banu Qatada. Ḥaydar, who was considered a liberal on good terms with the Committee of Union and Progress government, was infuriated.

 In Istanbul, he served for many years as the naqib al-ashraf, representative of the Hejazi clans.
 He served as Minister of Waqfs (charitable endowments) from January 1910 in the cabinet of Grand Vizier Ibrahim Hakki Pasha, but he resigned after some time and was replaced by Mustafa Hayri Bey.
 He also sat for a time in the Imperial Senate.
 In 1911 the President of the Senate Mehmed Said Pasha was appointed Grand Vizier.
 Vice-President of the Senate Ahmed Muhtar Pasha was appointed President and ʿAlī Ḥaydar was appointed Vice-President.
 Most of his descendants live in Turkey and took the surname Targan after the Surname Law.